Last Updated: November 18, 2020

 Like Walmart, Jet charges a simple, per unit commission.
 There is some variance with the percentage, but most items are charged a 15% fee.

 Jet’s platform offers retailers a huge opportunity.
 The company is growing fast and estimates that it will surpass $20 billion in revenue in 2020.
 Even better for retailers, Jet has high average cart values and units per purchase.
 Plus, consumers are looking for alternatives to Amazon, too.
 Jet is a popular option for many of those shoppers.

 The biggest downside to Jet is that you’ll need a third-party inventory management due to the fact that you must use their API.
 This can be a substantial extra cost and logistical headache.
 Additionally, you’ll need to offer very competitive pricing.
 Jet is known as having some of the cheapest prices online.

 Update!
-An even bigger downside of Jet is that Walmart announced they will be phasing out the eCommerce platform beginning in May 2020.
+An even bigger downside of Jet is that Walmart announced they will be phasing out the eCommerce platform.
+Currently, the website Jet.com loads to Walmart’s e-commerce website.
 While they may bring it back in the future, they have decided to focus on their own platform going forward.
 Despite the decision to wind Jet down, Walmart’s CEO, Doug McMillon, credits the $3.3 billion acquisition for helping to “jumpstart” their online sales.